Dschaykib/caRdoon/README.md

 - [x] integrate testing
 - [x] add logging within API
-- [ ] refactor so that used function is given at startup time not during run time per API call
 - [ ] check error handling, errors within the worker (memory, exceptions, ...)
 - [ ] remove dependencies
-- [ ] adding a file/DB to store results
+- [x] adding a file/DB to store results
 - [ ] provide docker container
 - [ ] add priority for tasks
 - [ ] add comments in code
 - [ ] update README with example output
 - [ ] check if global variables are needed or can be replaced by inputs
 - [ ] add status to API enpoints
+- [ ] refactor so that used function is given at startup time not during run time per API call
 - [ ] ...